pynat/probabilistic_trading_strategies_solana/README.md

-This repository is part of my data science & quant portfolio.
-I am actively looking for opportunities in quantitative research, algorithmic trading, and data-driven strategy development.
+**🦄 Looking for Work:** Quantitative Research | Algorithmic Trading | Data-Driven Strategy Development
 # Solana Trading Strategy: Statistical and Machine Learning Approach

+## Executive Summary
+Quantitative analysis of Solana using statistical modeling and machine learning.
+Developed profitable trading strategy achieving **79.2% annual return** and **3.54 Sharpe ratio** through Probability and Bayesian indicator analysis.

 ## Overview
-This project is about statistical anlysis and trading strategies for the cryptocurrency Solana (SOL).
+This project is about statistical analysis and trading strategies for the cryptocurrency Solana (SOL).
 It includes data acquisition, creating new features, statistical analysis, probability modeling, feature engineering, and the development of rule-based and machine learning-based trading strategies.
 I fitted different probability distributions (Normal, Exponential, Gamma, Weibull, Poisson) and Bayes to daily return data.

 The goal is to explore the dynamics of daily SOL price movements and to build strategies.